Soldier Field: History

 On November 11, 1925, the stadium's name was changed to Soldier Field, in dedication to U.S. soldiers who had died in combat during World War I. Its formal rededication as Soldier Field was held during the 29th annual playing of the Army–Navy Game on November 27, 1926.
-Several months earlier, in June 1926, the stadium hosted several events during the 28th International Eucharistic Congress.
+Several months earlier, in June 1926, the stadium hosted several events during the 28th International Eucharistic Congress, the first held in the United States.
+During the Century of Progress World's Fair in 1933, it served as the main stage.

 The stadium's design is in the Neoclassical style, with Doric columns rising above the East and West entrances.
 In its earliest configuration, Soldier Field was capable of seating 74,280 spectators, and was in the shape of a U. Additional seating could be added along the interior field, upper promenades, and on the large, open field and terrace beyond the north endzone, bringing the seating capacity to over 100,000.